 No-Build Alternative - The No-Build Alternative assumed that the existing four (4) mainline lanes would remain on the Western Beltway (SR 429) through the design year 2050.
 It provides a benchmark for comparative purposes with the Build Alternatives.
-The No-Build traffic analysis indicates that by the Year 2030, SR 429 as a four-lane facility will operate below the Level of Service (LOS) target, resulting in increased traffic congestion and emergency response/evacuation times.
+The No-Build traffic analysis indicates that by the Year 2030, SR 429 as a four-lane facility will operate below the Level of Service (LOS D) target, resulting in increased traffic congestion and emergency response/evacuation times.
+It should be noted that the traffic operational objectives were to maintain or improve No-Build operations such that level of service targets could be met in the design year without incurring significant costs related to the widening of SR 429.
+However, due to the projected growth in traffic within the study area, the proposed Build Alternatives may not meet FDOT's LOS D target in urbanized areas because of design and/or ROW constraints.
 The No-Build Alternative minimizes right of way (ROW), construction costs, and environmental impacts, but provides no benefits to mobility or safety.
-The No-Build Alternative remains a viable alternative throughout the analysis and evaluation process.
+The No-Build Alternative throughout the analysis and evaluation process.